 A study of sport function from an economic, political, sociological, and educational perspective.
 Includes examination of social influences regarding mass media, race, gender, and group behavior in relation to sport as a microcosm of society.
+Prerequisite: Junior standing.

 EXSS 3373 - Governance of Sport (3)